hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

 - **Clustered deployment:** Terraform automatically provisions all instances for Terraform Enterprise.
 The machine image and the instance type are configurable:
     - By default, the module uses an official Ubuntu image; you can override this with any image that meets the [operating system requirements](#operating-system-requirements) below.
     - The default instance type depends on the cloud you deploy to; see the module documentation for details.
 You can override this, and can optionally specify separate image types for primary and secondary instances.
-- **Individual deployment:** You must prepare a running Linux instance for Terraform Enterprise before running the installer.
+- **Standalone deployment:** You must prepare a running Linux instance for Terraform Enterprise before running the installer.
 You will start and manage this instance like any other server.

 ### Operating System Requirements